Best USMLE Prep Resources for IMGs on a Budget (2026)

 Cost: $60–$75 each (budget $180–$225 for 3 forms)

-NBME practice exams are the gold standard readiness check and the only practice tests that provide a predicted score range comparable to your actual exam performance.
+NBME practice exams are the most reliable readiness check available and the only practice tests that provide a predicted score range comparable to your actual exam performance.
 Taking 2–3 forms during your dedicated period is not optional; it is how you know whether you are ready to test.
 Budget $180–$225 for three forms.
 Do not skip these to save money.

 Sketchy Medical